Who we are

 How we help you

 Our team will find the best showcase for your film or series.
-We will promote the film on TV and across our online and marketing channels, including monthly press highlights and social media.
+We will promote the film on TV and across our online and marketing channels, including weekly press highlights and social media.
 Where relevant we will place it into a regular strand or wider season and promote it as part of this broader activity.
 If you need a letter of support to secure funding we will help you, if you need ideas about funders to approach we will help you, if you’re involving sponsors or other partners to co-fund your programmes we will be as flexible as possible so that you can make it happen.